-Apart from examining various chromatin features, we further studied the DNA sequences near the TAD boundaries identified by MrTADFinder.
-In particular, we investigated the occurrence of somatic mutations near the boundaries.
-We mapped the somatic mutations obtained from breast cancer samples to the TAD boundaries we identified in MCF7 cells (see Methods).
-In a given resolution, there are 85 boundary regions identified on chromosome 10.
-The regions can be clustered into 3 groups based on the positional distribution of somatic mutations (see Figure S4).
-As in shown in Figure 4, two of the clusters exhibit a step-function behavior (blue and red) in which the abrupt transition essentially happens at the boundary.
-For boundary regions in the remaining cluster, the mutational load exhibits no difference across the TAD boundaries.
-Because of the close relationship between TADs and replication-timing domains [18], the observation resonates with a well-known observation that genomic regions with a high mutational load are replicated at a later stage during DNA-replication [19].
+Figure 6, two of the clusters exhibit a step-function behavior (blue and red) in which the abrupt transition essentially happens at the boundary.
+For boundary regions in the remaining cluster, the mutational burden exhibits no difference across the TAD boundaries.
+Because of the close relationship between TADs and replication-timing domains [20], the observation resonates with a well-known observation that genomic regions with a high mutational burden are replicated at a later stage during DNA-replication [21].
 As shown in the inset, using Repli-seq data in S1 phase, the upstream regions of the boundaries found in the blue cluster have a high mutation rate but a low Repli-seq signal, meaning they are indeed replicated at a later stage during replication.
 On the contrary, the upstream regions of the boundaries found in the red cluster are replicated at an early stage and therefore exhibit a low mutation rate.

-Motivated by the relationship between TADs and DNA replication, we overlaid TADs in different resolutions with data from Repli-seq experiment (Figure S5).
-We observed that while a TAD identified in a low resolution does not replicate at an early phase, say S1, rather than replicating synchronously, its sub-structures identified in a higher resolution could replicate at different subsequent stages, say S2 and S3 (Figure S5).
+Motivated by the relationship between TADs and DNA replication, we overlaid TADs in different resolutions with data from Repli-seq experiment (Figure S6).
+We observed that TADs identified in different resolutions match with the Repli-seq data in different stages of a cell cycle.
+For instance, while a TAD identified in a low resolution does not replicate at an early phase, say S1, its sub-structures identified in a higher resolution correspond to two separate peaks at later stages, say S2 and S3 (Figure S6).
+Nevertheless, it is worthwhile to point out that mapping Hi-C reads from cancer cell lines like MCF7 to the reference genome is not perfect because quite some reads may come from translocations or copy number variations.
+Computational approaches have recently been developed to perform correction as well as to infer those large scale genomic alterations [22][23].